edgee-cloud/edgee/README.md

 - [Twitter](https://x.com/edgee_cloud)
 - [Slack](https://www.edgee.cloud/slack)

+Make sure you've read [the official docs](https://docs.edgee.cloud) if you want to understand the main concepts and the architecture of Edgee.

 # Running Edgee

 The next section will explain how to configure Edgee proxy, for now let's assume you already have a valid configuration